ibvhefe/SelectiveCheckout/README.md

 This extension contains a pipeline task that allows for *slim* git checkouts.
 You can select what folders you want to download.
-This keeps your traffic low and your build times fast.
+This keeps your traffic low and your build times short.

 ## Usage